 The Property Sector

-The health of the Chinese property sector37 is a much-discussed topic among global investors and economists.
-It is a grossly indebted sector: publicly-listed Chinese property developers have aggregate total debt of 858 billion USD-equivalent.2 This has grown particularly rapidly over the past three years, up from 409 billion USD-equivalent at year-end 2015.2 While the property developers often justify the leverage as necessary in order to supplement and grow land reserves, the absolute and ever-growing amount of debt issued by these companies is alarming.
+The health of the Chinese property sector44 is a much-discussed topic among global investors and economists.
+It is a grossly indebted sector: publicly-listed Chinese property developers have aggregate total debt of 1.05 trillion USD-equivalent.2 This has grown rapidly in recent years, up from 409 billion USD-equivalent at year-end 2015.2 While the property developers often justify the leverage as necessary in order to supplement and grow land reserves, the absolute and ever-growing amount of debt issued by these companies is alarming.
 Perhaps the only thing more alarming is the meager profits of the sector.
 Figure 13 illustrates the total revenues, common equity and net income of all publicly listed home builders in China alongside the sector’s total debt, as well as the portion of that total debt which is denominated in U.S. dollars.2

 - China’s housing policy includes initiatives to build housing that will lure young professionals to tier 2 and tier 3 cities and thereby enhance these cities’ competitiveness and attract corporations.

-- The regulators are allowing more bond issuance in the property sector to refinance the near-term liabilities (as we have seen with July and August 2018 issuance trends).3940
+- The regulators are allowing more bond issuance in the property sector to refinance the near-term liabilities (as we have seen with recent issuance trends).4546

-- Authorities are granting sale permits on new units with less stringent price cap requirements (as some listed developers have reported on their most recent calls).41
+- Authorities are granting sale permits on new units with less stringent price cap requirements (as some listed developers have reported on their most recent calls).47

 Sceptics of the Chinese property market should at least consider the potential power of such levers and the ability of the government to quickly employ property-related policy shifts.